ugoertz/kombilo/doc/manual.rst

   kombilo

 Now continue with the :ref:`getting-started` section of the tutorial.

-To uninstall, do ``pip uninstall kombilo``.
+*Uninstall:* To uninstall, do ``pip uninstall kombilo``.
 (To also remove the database files created by Kombilo, you should remove the databases from within Kombilo before uninstalling.)

+*Upgrading:* Upgrading from 0.8 to 0.8.1 can be done via pip (``pip install -U kombilo``).
+If you still have an old Kombilo instance (version 0.7.\*) around, it does not interact with Kombilo 0.8.?.
+You have to newly process the SGF databases for 0.8.

 Mac OS X
 --------